What is Google Business Profile?

 • Add your favorite booking/calendar scheduling app to your listing.

-We recommend using Calendly as it has an easy integration and it’s free!
+We recommend using Calendly as it has an easy integration and is free!

-You might not have heard of Google Business Profile posts, but they can be a great way to engage with your audience and provide relevant updates of your business.
+You might not have heard of Google Business Profile posts, but they can be a great way to engage with your audience and provide relevant updates on your business.

 Example of Google My Business posts and how they can spark engagement with your audience